Skip to content

 • You cannot point to a named client and a verifiable outcome.
 No case study, no pricing power.
 The JV's pitch is a Goldman Sachs logo.
 Yours has to be a paid result.

-The JV is a signal, not a competitor.
+The JV signals where the market is moving.
 Frontier labs just told the entire AI services industry that implementation is the channel, that services budgets are real, and that the next ten years of AI revenue lives inside the workflows their models cannot configure themselves.
-If you are still selling tools, this is the warning shot. webvise is built around the first read, and we are taking on a small number of AI consulting and AI automation engagements this quarter.
+If you are still selling tools, this is the warning shot. webvise is built around the first read and is taking on a small number of AI consulting and AI automation engagements this quarter.